rogalskim/udacity-deep-learning/README.md

    - Deploying the model using endpoints, Lambda and API Gateway.

 __[Exercises](/exercises)__
-- Various smaller projects, often involving building and training different NN architecutres and learning key ML concepts.
+- Various smaller projects, often involving building and training different NN architectures and learning key ML concepts.
 - Mostly done in Jupter and Pytorch.
 - Some use Tensorflow + Keras as well.